NDRP WORKING PARTY

 University of Melbourne

-Bruce is Executive Chair and Director of the Melbourne Disability Institute.
+Bruce is Executive Chair and Director of the Melbourne Disability Institute, and Co-Chair of the NDIS Independent Review.
 Bruce is a disability reformer, economist, one of the key architects of the National Disability Insurance Scheme and was the inaugural Chair of the National Disability Insurance Agency from 2013 to 2016.
 Bruce is the father of three adult sons, two of whom have disabilities and in the 2010 Queen's Birthday Honours, he was appointed as a Member of the Order of Australia for services to people with disabilities, their families and carers.

 Christina is the CEO and Founder of the Disability Leadership Institute.
 Christina has been an active leader in the Australian disability community for over 20 years, working at an international, national and local level to change the diversity agenda, while mentoring and supporting people with disabilities to their own leadership success.
 She pioneered the use of mainstream forums by women with disabilities at the United Nations, and now mentors and teaches effective use of the UN for rights activists globally, while working as a leadership coach for people with disabilities.